VSevagen/Summer-OSPP-Microtasks/microtask-2/README.md

-## Microtask-1
+## Microtask-2

-Set up GrimoireLab on your machine
+Learn about setup.cfg & projects.json and set up data collection for the GrimoireLab project using SirMordred.
+Feel free to choose any backend and the projects.

 ## Steps